-According to One Southern Indiana (regional Chamber of Commerce), the greatest challenge is recruiting and retaining talent at a time.
-With the COVID-19 pandemic, the region and Work One (workforce development arm of Indiana government) will collaborate to determine the allocation of stimulus resources being talked about in Washington.
+According to One Southern Indiana (regional Chamber of Commerce), the greatest challenge is recruiting and retaining talent at this time.
 Southern Indiana received an Indiana Regional Plan grant to implement regional goals delineated in its regional plan.
 The Our Southern Indiana Regional Economic Development Plan is a strategic approach to creating a broad and visionary strategic growth plan for the region.
 The goal is to focus on developing plans and recommendations that will result in drawing investment and quality-of-life improvement to the Southern Indiana region.
 The topics in the Southern Indiana Regional Plan includes the following:

 - Land Use and Development

 - Transportation and Utilities

 - Housing

 - Education

 - Economic and Property Development and Redevelopment

 - Market Strategy

 - Talent Attraction

 - Population Growth

 - Workforce Development

 - Financial and Economic Impact Analysis

-Additionally, the region has a deficit in access to public transportation and 24-hour licensed childcare.
+- Additionally, the region has a deficit in access to public transportation and 24-hour licensed childcare.